Smoke & fire management

 Air quality burn bans are called by our agency, local clean air agencies, and tribes when air is unhealthy.
 A burn ban limits wood stove use and outdoor burning.
 Use the map below to find out which agency regulates burning in your area.

-Fire safety burn bans are called by the Washington Department of Natural Resources, local fire districts, and tribes to protect people and property when wildfire danger is high.
+Fire safety burn bans are called by the Washington Department of Natural Resources, local fire districts, local conservation districts, and Tribes to protect people and property when wildfire danger is high.
 These burn bans limit outdoor, residential, agricultural, and forest burning.
 Check with your local fire district before lighting a fire.

 Managing smoke and fire to protect people